Medical Professionals Area

 Our Community Reablement Unit (CRU) is a step-up unit for anyone aged 65 years of age and over whose GP considers they would benefit from reablement support including daily physiotherapy, Occupational Therapy and access to a medical social worker.
-This is a unique service as patients are admitted from home for a two to four week stay.
+This is a unique service as patients are admitted from home for generally a two week stay.

 Our typical CRU patient may have had a fall, deterioration in general health, newly diagnosed illnesses such as Parkinson’s disease, osteoarthritis, osteoporosis, anxiety or low mood.
 They may need a multidisciplinary team approach to enable them to continue to live independently in their own home.

 The service involves coming into the unit as an in-patient, where a reablement care programme will be designed according to the patient’s particular needs.

 - Live in Dublin Central, Dublin South Central and Dublin West.

 - Have a strong desire to remain living at home.